 Below are a list of articles to support you in creating secure romantic relationships that include deepening emotional connection, managing conflict in healthy ways, cultivating secure sex, and so much more.
 Click the sections below to get started.

 Multiple sclerosis impacts both the disabled-bodied and able-bodies partners in a relationship.
 For partners who double as caretakers, it can be challenging to navigate this.
-In my live webinar with the MSAA, I discuss how care partners can thrive in the relationship.
+In Kimberly Castelo's live webinar with the MSAA, she discusses how care partners can thrive in the relationship.